Transparency: Motivations and Challenges: Types of Transparency: Benefits, Measurement and Motivations

 \section{Types of Transparency: Benefits, Measurement and Motivations}

+Considering transparency of algorithmic systems broadly, there are important areas to consider beyond just the algorithm.
+For machine learning systems trained on data, knowing where and how the data was gathered can be critical, along with understanding who made those choices and what their motivations were.
+Further, we should look at the socio-technical context of a system to understand how it will be used in practice.

-In this section, we briefly describe various types of transparency in the context of human interpretability of algorithmic systems, highlighting different possible motivations.
+We briefly describe various types of transparency in the context of human interpretability of algorithmic systems, highlighting different possible motivations.
 We typically seek an explanation in understandable terms, which can often be framed as answering questions of ``what'', ``how'', or ``why'' (either \emph{toward what purpose} in the future, or \emph{due to what cause} in the past).
-Some of our observations have been made previously \citep{Lip16,DosKim17,ijcai}.
-To our knowledge, in the machine learning setting, we make new points on motivations and on measuring understanding.
+Some of our observations have been made previously \cite{Lip16,DosKim17,ijcai}.
+To our knowledge, in the setting of artificial intelligence, we make new points on motivations and on measuring understanding.

 An automated explanation might arise immediately from the original system -- typically if it has been constrained to lie in some set of classifiers deemed to be interpretable (e.g. a short decision list).
 Alternatively, a second explainer algorithm may have produced an explanation for the original system.
 We consider various classes of people: a \emph{developer} is building the system; a \emph{deployer} owns it and releases it to the public or some user group; a \emph{user} is a typical user of the system.
 For example, developers might be hired to build a personalized recommendation system to buy products, which Amazon then deploys, to be used by a typical member of the public.
 People might be experts or not.